 The Monument has four levels above the ground floor, with Level 4 being The Crown or the top.
 The first 71 steps up to Level 1 bring you to the Hall of Arms, with displays of arms, information about the story of William Wallace and the Battle of Stirling Bridge.

 64 more steps will bring you to Level 2 and the Hall of Heroes.
 Here are displayed marble statues of notable Scotsmen, the result of a worldwide appeal by the custodians in 1885.
 Also on display is what is said to be the 700 year old Wallace sword, some 5 feet 4 inches long.
 Coming face to face with such a magnificent piece of metalwork you wonder how anyone could have lifted or carried it, still less fought with it.
 This level is also a good place to appreciate some of the monument's magnificent collection of eleven stained glass windows

 62 steps further lead to Level 3, the Royal Chamber, and a series of illuminated panels giving the background to the monument itself.
-The final pull leads to The Crown of the Monument with its breathtaking views bringing the Diorama to life and making every one of those 246 steps worthwhile.
+The final pull leads to The Crown of the Monument with its breathtaking views which make every one of those 246 steps worthwhile.

 To the north you are immediately struck by the closest of the Ochil Hills, Dumyat.
-East is the Forth Valley, with the river itself snaking away into the distance.
+To the east is the Forth Valley, with the river itself snaking away into the distance.
 To the south is the historic city of Stirling, dominated by its Castle.
 To the west are the Trossachs and Loch Lomond and, on a clear day, a far-reaching panorama of many of the southern highlands' most striking mountains.